 Arrive in Bangor, lying just inland off Maine’s central coast on the Penobscot River.
 The city’s strategic location on this important waterway ensured its status the “lumber capital of the world” in the 19th century.
-Transfer to our boutique hotel, a 200-year-old farmhouse converted to a romantic inn with gorgeous views of the surrounding forested hills.
+Transfer to our boutique hotel, a 200-year-old farmhouse converted to a romantic inn with gorgeous views of the surrounding forested hills which are bound to be glowing with autumn color.
 This evening, join your Expedition Leader for a welcome dinner.

 Day 2: Rockland—Sail, Power & Steam Museum / Owls Head Lighthouse / Camden

 Drive south this morning to Rockland where we tour the Sail, Power & Steam Museum, a set of interactive exhibits on Maine maritime life located at the historic Old Snow Shipyard.
 Hands-on nautical displays preserve and tell stories of the rich heritage of sail, power and steam vessels along the Maine coast.
 After lunch, continue to Owls Head State Park where the main attraction is the Owls Head Lighthouse at the southern entrance to Rockland Harbor.
 One of 65 lighthouses on the Maine coast, the white tower capped with a black lantern was designed in 1826 by order of President John Quincy Adams as a navigational aid to help ships safely transport lime out of the harbor.
 Automated in 1989, it is still operational today.